jefffhaynes/BinarySerializer/README.md

   <img src="https://github.com/jefffhaynes/BinarySerializer/blob/master/BinarySerializer.Docs/Until.png" />
 </p>

 Note that a significant disadvantage of this approach is that the DirectoryRecord object cannot start with a null!
-In general, you should avoid this approach when defining formats.
+In general, it's best avoid this approach when defining formats.
 However, in some cases you may not have a choice (this exact construct appears in the ISO 9660 specification).

 ### ItemLengthAttribute ###